celestiaorg/docs/docs/developers/rollmint.md

 The following tutorials will help you get started building Cosmos-SDK applications that connect to Celestia's Data Availability Layer via Rollmint.
-You call those chains Sovereign Rollups.
+We call those chains Sovereign Rollups.

 You can get started with the following tutorials: